-ORA uses G Suite for education, also known as Google Classrooms.
-Further useful websites and apps are advertised on the school website in the remote learning hub.
+ORA uses Google Workspace for education, also known as Google Classrooms.
+Further useful websites and apps are advertised on the school website under the 'Quick Links' menu.

 If my child does not have digital or online access at home, how will you support them to access remote education?

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

 Currently, the school has been able to provide laptops and access to live lessons for all students in years 10, 11, 12 and 13.
 We are currently looking at provision for other year groups.

 Parents and Carers can access further information or request support from Miss G Flack by emailing [email protected]

 If students require printed work, they can register this through emailing the relevant Achievement Director and collecting a copy from the Academy reception.